mkohlhaas/Haskell-in-Depth/notes.md

   Name | Functionality provided
   --- | ---
   AccumT   | Accumulates data with the ability to read the current value at any time during the computation (something between WriterT and ReaderT, or a limited StateT).
   ExceptT  | Exits a computation by generating exceptions with the full information about the current context.
-We’ll use this monad transformer in the next chapter extensively.
+We'll use this monad transformer in the next chapter extensively.
   MaybeT   | Exits computations without producing a result.
   ReaderT  | Implements access to a read-only environment.
   StateT   | Implements read/write access to a state value.